ravindraogg/The-complete-web-development/README.md

 - Next learnt about working of web page, structure of web page mainly focused on front end.

-# Stay tuned for nect sections update.
+# Stay tuned for next sections update.